Tackling Obesity

 These include:

-In 2022, 64% of our own-brand sales were from healthy products.
 We will achieve our target through our reformulation programme by making more of our products fall under this ‘healthy’ definition, and marketing techniques to encourage customers to purchase healthier items.

 Our health strategy and commitments are agreed with the executive management.